 "[a] function of free speech under our system of government is to invite dispute.
 It may indeed best serve its high purpose when it induces a condition of unrest, creates dissatisfaction with conditions as they are, or even stirs people to anger.
 Speech is often provocative and challenging.
-It may strike at prejudices and preconceptions and have profound unsettling effects as it presses for acceptance of an idea."
-Id at 4.

-&lt;sup>2 In violation of 18 U.S.C. § 1503.
+2 In violation of 18 U.S.C. § 1503.